sandilyabvh/FPGA-Implementation-of-Ray-Tracer/README.md

 |-golden_c : C code for the ray tracing implementation </br>
 |-HLS      : HLS optimized code for ray tracing targetted for Pynq Z2 board
+|-Lab3B    : Contains the bitstream, Jupyter notebook and report from running the optimized ray intersection algorithm on FPGA

 ## Test Environment
 NOTE: Needs g++ and vitis installed